Punjabi clothing: Anga/Angarkha

 The anga (robe) also known as an angarkha and peshwaj) is similar to a loose coat and wadded with cotton.
 The anga can be worn by men and women.
 When worn by men, it falls to below the knees, is a loose tunic and is fastened either to the right of the left.
 An angarkha typically does not have front buttons.
 Grooms traditionally wore the angarkha which has now been superseded by the achkan.
 The anga worn by women is a long robe.

 Chamba angarkhi

 The Chamba angarkhi of Himachal Pradesh is sewen tight at the torso, but below the waist it has an open fall like the modern skirt.
 The angarkhi is tied at the waist with a sash.

 Turban

 Men traditionally wear the turban.
-In the past, large turbans were worn such as the type in Bahawalpur which could be up to 40 feet long.
+In the past, large turbans were worn such as the type in Cholistan which could be up to 40 feet long.
 Now the turbans are shorter of various designs.

+Kalgi

+Kalgi is a sign of royalty that is placed on the turban, in place of a jeweled crown.